TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 `tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)

 ### Set Mongo or PostgresSQL Connection Details (Required)
-If you have already installed Mongo/PostgresSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.
+If you have already installed MongoDB or PostgreSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.

-If not, you can use these rather excellent charts provided by Bitnami to install mongo/postgres:
+If not, you can use these rather excellent charts provided by Bitnami to install MongoDB or PostgreSQL:

 **Mongo Installation**